bytecodealliance/wasmtime/docs/langref.rst

     A 64-bit immediate floating point number in the IEEE 754-2008 binary64 interchange format.
 All bit patterns are allowed.

+.. type:: bool

+    A boolean immediate value, either false or true.

+    In the textual format, :type:`bool` immediates appear as 'false' and 'true'.

 .. type:: intcc

     An integer condition code.
 See the :inst:`icmp` instruction for details.